graphql-java-generator/graphql-maven-plugin-project/src/site/markdown/howto_publish_site.md

 * cd target\gh-pages_branch\graphql-maven-plugin-project
 * git push

-Currently, after each push, the custom domain configuration disappears...
-So we need to get to [the settings](https://github.com/graphql-java-generator/graphql-maven-plugin-project/settings) of the project, to restore the custom domain, which is graphql-maven-plugin-project.graphql-java-generator.com
+Thanks to the _CNAME_ file being preserved, in the ant file, the custom domain configuration should not disappear...
+But it may be worth a check, to get to [the settings](https://github.com/graphql-java-generator/graphql-maven-plugin-project/settings) of the project, to restore the custom domain, which is graphql-maven-plugin-project.graphql-java-generator.com